rust-lang/rust-roadmap-2017/README.md

 improvements to Rust over the course of the year.
 The 2017 roadmap was decided in [RFC 1774](https://github.com/rust-lang/rfcs/pull/1774).

 The issues in this repository track the progress on our 2017 roadmap.

+**Only Rust subteam members should create new issues in this repo**.
+If you believe a project should be added within the tracker, please leave a comment on the appropriate "parent" issue, i.e. one of the issues linked below.
+And in general, feel free to use comments to ask questions, pitch ideas, or mention updates that need to be made!

 There are issues for each of the vision statements:

 * [Rust should have a lower learning curve](https://github.com/aturon/rust-roadmap/issues/3)
 * [Rust should have a pleasant edit-compile-debug cycle](https://github.com/aturon/rust-roadmap/issues/1)